k2view-academy/K2View-Academy/articles/14_sync_LU_instance/07_sync_levels.md

 <li>All populations in the LU table require the same sync method.</li>
 <li>The LU table has an Enrichment function which requires a specific sync method.</li>
 </ul>
-<p>For example, an Eenrichment function of an LU table initiates a purging (cleaning) process on a DB table to remove old data from the DB table.
+<p>For example, an Enrichment function of an LU table initiates a purging (cleaning) process on a DB table to remove old data from the DB table.
 Since the Enrichment function needs to be executed frequently, set a specific sync method on the related LU table.</p>
 </td>
 <td width="386">
 <p>The table has several populations where each population requires a different sync method.</p>